whoisnian/share/README.md

     php_flag engine off
   </Directory>
   ```
 * `php.ini` need to be changed in order to upload large files.
 You can change them as you want.
+For example,
   * `file_uploads = On`
   * `upload_max_filesize = 200M`
   * `post_max_size = 200M`